alessioparolini2011/A.L.T.A.I.R.-local-ai-agent/README.md

 > [!WARNING]
 > The project is still under development, many features will be added in future, so if you see bugs or have some adivces, don't wait to contact me on [my website](https://my-code-portfolio-ten.vercel.app/).
-> Now only works in italian, my language, because is easier to me to try it and see if everything is ok.
-Other languagues will be added in future!

 ## Features:

 - It runs **100% locally on your device**, using [Ollama models](https://ollama.com). **No data leave your PC!**

-- Use a **vocal I/O system** using Vosk and Pyttsx4, that guarantee a quick and soft STT and TTS.
+- Use a **vocal I/O system** using Vosk and PiperTTS, that guarantee a quick and soft STT and TTS.

-- It's based on a **double threading architecture**, so the performances are maximize
+- It's based on a **asynchronous architecture**, so the performances are maximize

 ## How to use?

 Good question.
-First at all, clone the repo on your PC. **Is recommended to don't install it on the C:/User/username, because it had to run with a PS command, so it's more safer install, for example, in the Desktop**
+First at all, clone the repo on your PC. **Is recommended to don't install it on the C:/User/your_username, because it had to run with a PS command, so it's more safer install, for example, in the Desktop**

 So first run in the terminal